kitnil/awesome/README.md

 - [WineWizard](https://github.com/LLIAKAJL/WineWizard) - Modern Wine GUI
 - [scribe](https://github.com/facebookarchive/scribe) - Scribe is a server for aggregating log data streamed in real time from a large number of servers.
 - [scribus-plugin-export-epub](https://github.com/aoloe/scribus-plugin-export-epub) - epub export plugin for scribu
-- [dvisvgm](https://github.com/mgieseki/dvisvgm) - A fast DVI and EPS to SVG converter
+- [dvisvgm](https://github.com/mgieseki/dvisvgm) - A fast DVI, EPS, and PDF to SVG converter
 - [kdenlive](https://github.com/KDE/kdenlive) - Kdenlive is an intuitive and powerful multi-track video editor, including most recent video technologies.
 - [qTox](https://github.com/qTox/qTox) - qTox is a chat, voice, video, and file transfer IM client using the encrypted peer-to-peer Tox protocol.
 - [Yakuake](https://github.com/panzi/Yakuake) - This is a git mirror of Yakuake, the Quake like shell for KDE.
 It also contains some little improvements over the original (hopefully they will be merged).